April 1, 2020

 If your traffic is rising significantly, it’s necessary to deploy reliability strategies to ensure your sites and applications are available and responding fast.
 Lack of availability will cause frustration, loss of trust and revenue that scales with size.
 Downtime and slow response times might also harm your SEO rankings as Google continuously crawls your pages.

-This crisis showcases the importance of performance and how unevenly distributed internet access is.
+This crisis showcases the importance of speed and how unevenly distributed internet access is.
 When a vast portion of our life moves online, countries with weaker internet infrastructures will experience it more, and so will people who don’t have high-end devices or network access at all.

 Performance is access and access is a human right.